emqx/emqx-docs/en_US/rule/rule-engine.md

     ```
 - Extract the x field from the payload of message with any topic and create the alias x for use in the WHERE clause.
 The WHERE clause is restricted as x = 1.
 Note that the payload must be in JSON format.
 Example: This SQL statement can match the payload `{"x": 1}`, but can not match to the payload `{"x": 2}`:
     ```sql
-  SELECT payload as p FROM "#" WHERE p.x = 1
+  SELECT payload FROM "#" WHERE payload.x = 1
   ```
 - Similar to the SQL statement above, but nested extract the data in the payload, this SQL statement can match the payload{"x": {"y": 1}}`:
     ```sql
-    SELECT payload as a FROM "#" WHERE a.x.y = 1
+    SELECT payload FROM "#" WHERE payload.x.y = 1
     ```
 -  Try to connect when clientid = 'c1', extract its source IP address and port number:
     ```sql